ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

 1. Download and install the latest version of the WinFsp MSI package from the [WinFsp official website](https://github.com/winfsp/winfsp/releases/download/v2.0/winfsp-2.0.23075.msi), or from the WinFsp [GitHub Repository](https://github.com/winfsp/winfsp/releases/download/v1.10/winfsp-1.10.22006.msi).
 2. Download and install [Rclone 64 bit](https://downloads.rclone.org/v1.65.0/rclone-v1.65.0-windows-amd64.zip) by downloading it from [Rclone official website](https://rclone.org/)
 3. Create a new directory: **C:\Rlone\Rclone**
+4. Navigate to C:\Rclone\ and paste  [Mount.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/Mount.ps1)
-4. Navigate to C:\Rlone\Rclone and paste the following from this repository:
+5. Navigate to C:\Rlone\Rclone and paste the following from this repository:
     - rclone.conf
     - rclone.exe
-5. Edit rclone.conf and complete the following parameters under [BucketName]:
+6. Edit rclone.conf and complete the following parameters under [BucketName]:
     ```
     access_key_id =
     secret_access_key =